jonnypeace/rygex/README.md

 So as you can see, when the regex is less favourable and there's less output pygrep would not be the best tool.

+Ok now for lots of output and a little harsher regex (I could be a bit more aggresive with the regex, but this slow down works)

 ```bash
 jonny@jp-vivo:~/git/pygrep$ time pygrep -p '\s+DST=(123.12.123.12)' 1 -f ufw.test1 | wc -l
 11129399